Catholic Identity Resources

 NOTE: If you have left-over answer sheets from the previous year and do not need any additional sheets, it is to your benefit if you go online an order just 1 item.
 This order will generate an ID number that will allow CFT to track your reports and your hard-copy answer sheets.
 We highly recommend that you order an item each year, even if you will need to save it for next year.
 Answer sheets from previous years can be used only if the Level indication is by BUBBLE for computer scoring.

 Aggregated reports are provided for all levels of the ACRE assessment.
 Individual ACRE reports are available for an additional fee.
 All reporting is now available online.
 When reports are available, an email will be sent to designated NCEA user accounts.
-If you’re not sure who has access to your reports, call the CFT help desk at 1-800-707-NCEA (6232) and we’ll get you that information.
+If you’re not sure who has access to your reports, call the CFT help desk at 1-800-707-NCEA (6232) and we’ll get that information for you.
 For report access instructions, click here.

 Instructions for the offline and online ACRE assessment will allow newly available individual reporting.
 As part of these changes, student participants will be asked to provide their first and last name when taking either the online or offline assessments.